5ecompendium/bestiary/_creatures/orcus-toh.md

 ***Sentience.*** The Wand of Orcus is a sentient chaotic evil magic item, with an Intelligence of 20, a Wisdom of 18, and a Charisma of 23.
-It has truesight out to 120 feet and understands Abyssal and

-***Infernal.*** It can communicate with its wielder telepathically.
-Its goal is the subjugation and destruction of all realms under the allencompassing gaze of Orcus.
+It has truesight out to 120 feet and understands Abyssal and Infernal.
+It can communicate with its wielder telepathically.
+Its goal is the subjugation and destruction of all realms under the all encompassing gaze of Orcus.
 It will attempt to sway or control an attuned creature to further the goals of Orcus.